Fuqua switches to virtual learning for 10 days - Farmville

 “Please know we are not closed but have temporarily pivoted to remote learning for a period of 10 days due to safety concerns related to the increased number of positive cases we are seeing in our communities,” Fuqua Head of School Paul “Chance” Reynolds said in an email Thursday, Jan.
 28.

+He later noted the period of 10 days began Wednesday, Jan.
+27, and Fuqua will reevaluate things around Monday, Feb.
+8, working in concert with Piedmont Health District Director Dr. H. Robert Nash and the Virginia Department of Health.

-He stated that no matter what the format, Fuqua, as well as all of its neighboring schools, are all doing their very best to provide a high-quality education to their students while also doing their very best to protect the health and well-being of their families and faculty.
+He stated in the email that no matter what the format, Fuqua, as well as all of its neighboring schools, are all doing their very best to provide a high-quality education to their students while also doing their very best to protect the health and well-being of their families and faculty.

-“Hopefully, we will all see the number of positive cases in both our county and our region begin to decline soon as we all continue our fight against the ravages of this pandemic,” he said.
+“Hopefully, we will all see the number of positive cases in both our county and our region begin to decline soon as we all continue our fight against the ravages of this pandemic,” he said Thursday.

 Fuqua School honor roll